Determining a graph from its reconfiguration graph: Kempe recolouring --- proofs and examples

 \section{Kempe recolouring --- proofs and examples}

-For a $k$-colouring $c$ of $G$ and $u\in V(G)$, we denote by $C_{c,u}$ the set of colourings in $\KCk$ obtained from~$c$ by a trivial Kempe swap on $u$.
-The trivial Kempe swaps correspond to the single-vertex recolouring operation discussed in Section~\ref{section:vertex-recoloration}, therefore $C_{c,u}$ is again a clique for every $u \in V(G)$.
-We denote by $D_c$ the set of other neighbours of $c$ in $\KCk$, i.e.\ those vertices corresponding to colourings of~$G$ obtained from $c$ by a non-trivial Kempe swap.
-Similarly to the case of single-vertex recolouring, we first study the graph induced by the neighbourhood of each colouring $c$ in $\KCk$.
-We show that, as before, each connected component in each such graph is a clique, and that any such clique which was not already in the neighbourhood of $c$ in $\Ck$ is an isolated vertex.
+For a $k$-colouring~$c$ of~$G$ and $u\in V(G)$, we denote by~$C_{c,u}$ the set of colourings in~$\KCk$ obtained from~$c$ by a trivial Kempe swap on~$u$.
+The trivial Kempe swaps correspond to the single-vertex recolouring operation discussed in Section~\ref{section:vertex-recoloration}, therefore~$C_{c,u}$ is again a clique for every $u\in V(G)$.
+We denote by~$D_c$ the set of other neighbours of~$c$ in~$\KCk$, \textit{i.e.}\ those vertices corresponding to colourings of~$G$ obtained from~$c$ by a non-trivial Kempe swap.

+Similarly to the case of single-vertex recolouring, we first study the graph induced by the neighbourhood of each colouring~$c$ in~$\KCk$.
+We show that, as before, each connected component in each such graph is a clique, and that any such clique which was not already in the neighbourhood of~$c$ in~$\Ck$ is an isolated vertex.

-\begin{lemma} \mbox{}\\* For any $k$-colouring $c$ of $G$ and distinct $u,v\in V(G)$, there is no edge in $\KCk$ between~$C_{c,u}$ and $C_{c,v}$. \end{lemma}
+\begin{lemma} \mbox{}\\* For any $k$-colouring~$c$ of~$G$ and distinct $u,v\in V(G)$, there is no edge in~$\KCk$ between~$C_{c,u}$ and~$C_{c,v}$. \end{lemma}